dustywhite7/pythonMikkeli/courseSlides/12 - Web Scraping.md

 Collecting data from webistes is a **drag** (hasn't it been a mess cleaning data for your project?!)

 What if we could automate it?
-- We can with web scraping!
+- We often can with web scraping!

 ---